gilben1/gilben1.github.io/README.md

-# Elm Homepage
+# Blogfolio

-It's a personal homepage / portfolio / side project for me to work on
+This is just a project for my personal blog / projects portfolio.

+Written in Hugo and uses the PaperMod theme.